skilesare/immortality/achieving_supersociety/domestic-accounts.md

 3. If one member passes away, all prefs may pass to the others without being subject to legacy.

 These accounts protect memebers of a familty who choose to take on the burden of child rearing, domestic managment, and other family activites that do not involve the earning and spending of financial capital.

+Generally children should not be involved in these types of accounts unless the child is working and still living at home with the parents.